Testing your contract

 you will find one for our

-counter contract called counter_test.ts
+counter contract called counter.test.ts

 .
 Depending on the version of Clarinet